JunjieCheng/PUBG-hack-detection/README.md

 ### Collecting data

-We crawled some players’ data of the game PlayerUnknown's Battlegrounds from the [pubg.me/](pubg.me/).
-The data consists of two parts:
+We used two parts of data as the train set and test set.

-* 500 data from top 100 users in ranking of each server: after our observation, we noticed a large number of abnormal data exist in this data set, which could be easily recognized as cheater’s data
+* 500 players' data from [pubg.me/](pubg.me/).
+It contains top 100 users in ranking of five servers: as, na, eu, oc, and sea.
+After observation, we easily find a large number of abnormal data, which could be easily recognized as cheater’s data

-* 85000 data from kaggle.com: almost all data in this data set is from normal players.
-We browsed those data and didn’t found any abnormal data.
+* 85000 data from [https://www.kaggle.com/lazyjustin/pubgplayerstats](kaggle.com).
+Most data in this data set come from normal players.

-In order to balance the proportion of cheaters and achieve a better training effectiveness, we took all ranked data and 2000 data from each data set randomly and mix together as the training set.
+In order to balance the proportion of cheaters and achieve a better training effectiveness, we took all ranked data and 2000 data from normal data set and mix together as the training set.
 In this case, the training data set could contain both normal data and data from cheaters.

+The reason we mix data from the normal data set is to increase the density of normal players, and make the clustering tight.
+After test, we think 2000 rows of data has the best performance.

+### Feature selection

+We tried to use feature selection algorithm such as PCA, but they showed extremely bad performance.
+Then we decided to select the feature manually.

+After interview with some experienced players, we learned that there are two majority hacks: aimbot and waller.
+Aimbot helps players to lock the front sight of the gun on the enemy then they can easily kill.
+The waller allows players to see all enemies on the map.
+Therefore cheaters can gain advantage from asymmetric information.

+From the interview, we also learned that there are four features are most important to represent cheaters: win ratio, kill death ratio, headshot ratio, and top 10 ratio.
+After experiment, we are satisfied with their performance.

+### Module training

+After trying couples of algorithm, we selected K-means to be the model, and we found that divide to 6 clusters have the best performance.